javergarav/icsa-2024-artifact/README.md

 ### Examples

-Some examples that can be executed, using the Cypher language in the Neo4j client, are described in [TEST_CASES](TEST_CASES.md).
+A set of examples that can be executed, using the Cypher language in the Neo4j client, are described in [EXAMPLES](EXAMPLES.md).